 - Inconsistent quality: Some customers have reported that the quality control for this product could be better.

-- Not the quietest: This is a louder option compared to other models we’ve included in this list.
+- Not the quietest air compressor: This is a louder option compared to other models we’ve included in this list.

 If you’re looking for something even quieter than our top pick, then there’s also this air compressor from California Air Tools for you to consider.

-This model has a decibel rating of just 56 dB which is one of the quietest models currently available on the market.
+This ultra quiet air compressor has a decibel rating of just 56 dB which is one of the quietest models currently available on the market.

 Just like the first air compressor we looked at from California Air Tools, this is a low-maintenance option with minimal associated running costs, featuring an oil-free pump that is powerful without being big and bulky to accommodate this.